RicoJia/ricojia.github.io/_posts/2024/2024-07-11-rgbd-slam-bundle-adjustment.markdown

 Above is an optimization problem.
 Any optimization needs: a cost function, target variables, and constraints.
 In SLAM, most problems are constraints-less, so we will be focused on it.

+When F(x) is linear, we can form an optimization problem when it has constraints.
 When `F(x)` is a non-linear function, this optimization problem becomes a "non-linear" optimization problem.
-When F(x) is linear, we can form optimization problem when it has constraints.
-When we know the gradient of F(x) analytically, we can get an minima by $\frac{dF}{dx}=0$.
+If we know the gradient of F(x) analytically, we can get an minima by $\frac{dF}{dx}=0$.
 However, in real life applications, we usually don't.
 So we would iteratively find the gradient descent direction in X, apply a step size, and get a smaller `F(x)`.
 To find the step size, one commonly use Gauss-Newton, or Levenberg-Marquardt methods.

 ## How To Formulate SLAM Into An Optimization Problem